 - We have collected unpaid super on behalf of millions of ordinary Australians.

+On any measure, IFS stands proud as part of the growth and success of the industry super fund sector.
 Of course, not all strategic alliances succeed.
 International research suggests that the drivers of success are clarity of purpose and roles amongst the alliance partners, and trust between the participants.
 That’s why IFS works every day to ensure that we are known for our integrity, and our ability to partner with our funds as they grow and change.

 Our 25th year is not only a time for celebration and reflection, it’s also a time to re-commit to our strategic purpose – to ensure there is a deep alignment with our client’s and shareholders values and goals, a sense of being mutually invested in each other’s success, and a single-minded focus on ordinary working Australians who are the members we serve.